 |MSME Category||Share %|

-The MSME sector primarily consists of the marginalized sections of society that struggle to find capital support by the traditional ways of setting up and running a business.
+The MSME sector primarily consists of the marginalized sections of society that struggle to find private equity capital support by the traditional ways of setting up and running a business.
 The most important concern of an MSME is that of Cash Flow Management.
 They face various challenges in terms of business finance, human resources, and marketing.
 Whether it is a business loan for a pharmacy or a medical store financing, small business enterprises face difficulties in arranging funds.
 Let us have a look at the various challenges faced by a typical small business enterprise.

 What are the MSME Cash Flow Challenges?